maxinebaghdadi12/tennis-ssl/README.md

 # Evaluating Self-Supervised Learning and YOLO Models as Foundations for Automated Match Commentary

-This repository implements and compares multiple approaches for tennis stroke recognition, including two self-supervised learning (SSL) models (MoCo v2 and JePA), a supervised ResNet baseline, and a YOLOv3 object-detection model.
+This repository implements and compares multiple approaches for tennis stroke recognition, including two self-supervised learning (SSL) models (MoCo v2 and LeJEPA), a supervised ResNet baseline, and a YOLOv3 object-detection model.
 The broader goal is to build components toward automated tennis commentary, requiring player and racket detection, stroke recognition, temporal reasoning over video, natural language generation (LLMs).

 -------------------------------------------------------------------